NSharp-mahajan/cognivault/README.md

 - Prefer small, composable components and keep styles in src/styles.

 License
-- Proprietary — © CogniVault.
+- Proprietary — CogniVault
+**Your Mind.
+Remembered Forever.**

+A powerful AI-powered digital memory vault with an interactive knowledge graph visualization..
 All rights reserved.